HatchBack-J/HatchBack-J/README.md

 If you've had a chance to look at my LinkedIn, great!
 If not, no worries—I'll keep this brief.

-For most of my adult life, I have acted in mechanical technician roles in a variety in industries.
-Granted, there isn't much overlap in security as far as technical skills but I’m confident that the soft skills I’ve developed along the way will prove just as valuable.
-Soft skills, sush as effectively communicating highly technical concepts to "need to know" parties that may not have an understanding or troubleshooting complex problems in unconventional ways.
+For most of my adult life I have acted in mechanical technician roles in a variety of industries and while my technical skills may not directly translate to security, I have no doubt soft skills developed over time can be employed.
+Soft skills sush as effectively communicating highly technical concepts to "need to know" parties that may not have an understanding or troubleshooting complex problems in unconventional ways.

 ### Why?
 ---